 For years roulette has been subject to intense scrutiny from people trying to “crack the code”.
 In fact, roulette is closely linked to mathematics – some systems (such as the Fibonacci system) are linked to mathematical formulas and many mathematicians have also tried to devise systems for beating the game.

 French mathematician Blaise Pascal looked into the philosophical problem of how to make decisions involving uncertain events and ended up writing the first book on probability theory.
 Albert Einstein specifically tried to find a winning solution but concluded that it could not be done.

 At Roulette17.com, we think it’s down to your expectations, all systems have the potential to win but equally they also have the potential to lose – there’s really no guarantee of a victory with any roulette game.

 Things to consider with roulette systems

-There’s nothing wrong with testing out roulette systems, As long as you remember to gamble responsibly, we’d always suggest putting them to the test with one of our free play offers.
+There’s nothing wrong with testing out roulette systems, As long as you remember to gamble responsibly, we’d always suggest putting them to the test on a free demo or by betting small amounts.
 We do think though that there are key considerations that you should bear in mind when using roulette systems thought.
 These factors include:

 ● There’s never a guaranteed win with roulette and no system will be able to provide you with a 100% win rate.